Skip to content

 It is important to realize that SNAC is not a document-oriented system.
 We do not save or edit XML files.
 The

-database stores all the supported EAC-CPF elements and attributes in a relational data database.
-This vastly
+database stores all the supported EAC-CPF elements and attributes in a relational data

 database stores all the supported EAC-CPF elements and attributes in a relational database.
 This vastly